 2 slices of good quality bread (a nice, hearty bread that can hold up to all the fillings)

 1 tbsp. butter

-2 slices cheddar cheese (I used 4 because the bread slices were on the larger side…and I love cheese)
+2 slices cheddar cheese (I use 4 when the bread slices are on the larger side…use your judgment)

 About ½ cup stuffing

 1. Spread both slices of bread with butter.
 Flip them over and place one (or two) slices of cheese on each of the non-buttered sides.

 2. Warm the stuffing and turkey (I usually stick them in the microwave for 10-15 seconds).